 If you want your computer email experience to look and feel more like a mobile experience, with big, easy-to-find action buttons, Polymail is the one for you.

-Spark has this "Smart Inbox" feature that separates out what is Personal, Notifications, Newsletters, Pinned, and Seen.
+Spark has this "Smart Inbox" feature that separates mail into categories: Personal, Notifications, Newsletters, Pinned, and Seen.
 That is, any email that is from someone in your contacts or otherwise looks like a personal email will be filtered to the top of the inbox list.
 Below that, in a separate section, emails that look like alerts from companies you deal with, like your gas company or Amazon, that include some kind of alert or notification.
 Below that, you'll see a section called "Newsletters" which is exactly that.
-Below that are emails you've flagged or tagged as important in some way.
+Below that, there are emails you've flagged or tagged as important in some way.
 Lastly, emails you've seen, but haven't moved to another folder.

 Spark also allows you to snooze an email and come back to take care of it at a later time.
 This is invaluable when you regularly get emails that you need to respond to but don't have time for until the end of the day.
 I use it all of the time.